 When planning how to achieve the quality objectives, the organization must determine what will be done; what resources will be required; who will be responsible; when it will be completed; how the results will be evaluated.

 The purpose of quality objectives is to determine conformity to (customer, regulatory and relevant stakeholders ) requirements, and effective deployment and improvement of the QMS.
-This clause 6.2 sets out specific requirements for the planning of quality objectives.
+Clause 6.2 sets out specific requirements for the planning of quality objectives.
 This Clause requires you to document it.
 This Clause also requires you to monitor and measure and evaluate results to your planned objectives.
 Top management must provide the leadership, organization, and resources to deploy and achieve planned quality objectives.
 The process and the responsible personnel needed to achieve the Quality objective must be determined.
 The quality policy provides the framework for establishing quality objectives in order to be consistent with it and provided examples of such consistency.
 In this clause, the Organization must ensure that specific quality objectives are established at relevant functions, levels, and processes needed for QMS.
-The quality objective should be relevant to meeting the requirements of your products and services and to enhance customer satisfaction.
-Quality objectives are used to measure the performance of products, Service processes, customer satisfaction, suppliers, use of resources and the overall performance and effectiveness of the QMS.
+The quality objective should be relevant to meeting the requirements of your products and services and enhancing customer satisfaction.
+Quality objectives are used to measure the performance of products, Service processes, customer satisfaction, suppliers, use of resources, and the overall performance and effectiveness of the QMS.
 Quality objectives may be established for all QMS processes.

 Examples of quality objectives:

-- Product – reduction in defect rates, PPM’s (defective parts per million), scrap rates, rework; improvement in on time delivery.
+- Product – reduction in defect rates, PPM’s (defective parts per million), scrap rates, rework; improvement in on-time delivery.

 - Process – objectives generally focus on improving process productivity through the elimination or reduction of variation and waste in process – inputs, outputs, conversion activity and related use of resources.